-UI-covered employment reported in the ETA-202 data produced by the Bureau of Labor Statistics (DOL, 2022c)
+UI-covered employment reported in the ETA-202 data produced by the Bureau of Labor Statistics (DOL, 2022b).

-Data on employees at small firms came from the U.S. Census Bureau (2005; 2022)
+Data on employees at small firms came from the U.S. Census Bureau (2005; 2023). а. Ь.

-Data on agricultural workers came from the Quarterly Census of Employment and Wages (DOL, 2022c) d.c. b.a.
+Data on agricultural workers came from the Quarterly Census of Employment and Wages (DOL, 2022b). . d

 We estimate that 2.2 million workers not covered by workers' compensation in Texas as a result of employers not opting into coverage.
-Data on the portion of workers not covered by workers' compensation in Texas come from the Texas Department of Insurance (TDI, 2022).
+Data on the portion of workers not covered by workers' compensation in Texas come from the Texas Department of Insurance (TDI, 2023).

-We estimate that 45,000 workers not covered by workers compensation in Wyoming in 2021.
-Data on the percent of uncovered workers in Wyoming comes from the Wyoming Department of Workforce Services (Wyoming Department of Workforce Services) 2017; 2018).
-J.
+We estimate that 46,000 workers not covered by workers' compensation in Wyoming in 2022.
+Data on the percent of uncovered workers in Wyoming comes from the Wyoming Deparment of Workforce Services (Wyoming Department of Workforce Services, 2017 and 2018).

-To estimate the number of jobs affected by the small firm exemptions, we use data from the U.S. Census Statistics of Small Businesses (SUSB).
+U.S. Census Statistics of Small Businesses (SUSB).
 The SUSB is an annual data series that reports national and state-level employment by enterprise size and industry.
-These data identify the number of jobs in firms with fewer than five employees.
+95 These data identify the number of jobs in firms with fewer than five employees.

-For the four states with workers' compensation exemptions for firms with fewer than five employees, we directly apply the fraction of jobs in these small firms as reported by the SUSB to the number of UIcovered jobs to calculate the number of jobs affected by the exemption.
-In 2020 (the most recent year the data are available), these proportions were: Alabama, 4.0 percent; Mississippi, 4.4 percent; Missouri, 4.3 percent; and Tennessee, 3.4 percent (SUSB, 2022).
+For the four states with workers' compensation exemptions for firms with fewer than five employees, we directly apply the fraction of jobs in these small firms as reported by the SUSB to the number of UI-covered jobs to calculate the number of jobs affected by the exemption.
+In 2021 (the most recent year the data are available), these proportions were: Alabama, 4.2 percent; Mississippi, 4.6 percent; Missouri, 4.5 percent; and Tennessee, 3.6 percent (Census, 2023).

 For the states that exempt firms with fewer than three or four workers, the SUSB proportions of jobs in small firms (fewer than five employees) must be adjusted downward to correspond to the workers' compensation cutoff in each state.
 We use national data on small firms from the U.S. Census Bureau (2005) to make the adjustments.
-The data indicate that, among those jobs reported to be in small firms by the SUSB (2022), 71.8 percent are in firms with fewer than four employees and 43.9 percent are in firms with fewer than three employees.
+The data indicate that, among those jobs reported to be in small firms by the SUSB (2023), 71.8 percent are in firms with fewer than four employees and 43.9 percent are in firms with fewer than three employees.

-For the five states that exempt firms with fewer than three workers, the proportions of jobs in small firms were reported to be: Arkansas, 4.6 percent; Georgia, 4.4 percent; New Mexico, 4.8 percent; North Carolina, 4.4 percent; and Virginia, 4.2 percent (CRSSUSB, 2022).
-These proportions are adjusted by a factor of 43.9 percent to estimate the proportion of jobs in exempt firms.
-For example, the proportion of Arkansas jobs in firms with fewer than three employees is estimated to be 2.0 percent $(4.62\% \times 43.9\%)$ .
+For the five states that exempt firms with fewer than three workers, the proportions of jobs in small firms were reported to be: Arkansas, 4.8 percent; Georgia, 4.7 percent; New Mexico, 5.2 percent; North Carolina, 4.63 percent; and Virginia, 4.5 percent